stavia/what-song-puppeteer/README.md

 # what-song-puppeteer
-what-song-puppeteer is a package for soundtracking movies, series, etc. using what-song.com
+what-song-puppeteer is a package to get the soundtrack of movies, series, etc. using what-song.com

 Example:
 ```